 Secret Sauce at the Beauty Bar

 Sunday night at the Beauty Bar used to be a free show called, imaginatively, Comedy at the Beauty Bar.
 At some point in early 2023 it changed to the current version.
 I went to the old show several times and it had a pretty good hit rate.
 The new incarnation isn't radically different.
-On our last visit we saw five comics, of which two were decent, for precisely zero dollars.
+On my last visit I saw seven comics, of which two were decent, for precisely zero dollars.

 The Beauty Bar is a weird bar/beauty salon hybrid near Manhattan's Union Square (two blocks from Stand NYC).
 Drinks are sourced from the front bar and are admirably cheap.